lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     and describe these findings as we do not know the exact model where over-adjustment start to happen."*

-        The unadjusted results and figure has been added to the main paper and described in the results section.
-We've also added a sensitivity analysis confirming which covariate(s) attenuates the associations.
+        The unadjusted results and figure have been added to the main paper and described in the results section.
+We've also added a sensitivity analysis confirming which covariate(s) attenuates the associations and present the GEE model results of that sensitivity analysis in the ESM.

     - *"In a trajectory analysis, the interaction between time and the main predictor (NEFA in this case) is of major interest.
 The authors check for